RandomSearch18/a-level-project/docs/readme.md

 ## Justification of computational approach

+The task of finding an efficient route between two geographic locations has some complexities, such as the need for an algorithm to chose which paths to explore without knowing for sure which ones will be optimal.
+However, these challenges have successfully been overcome by a variety of programs that incorporate routing engines.
+The four <!--points--> that make this task solvable with an algorithm are an initial situation, clear inputs and outputs, clearly defined logic, and a clear goal.
+These will be discussed in detail below.

 ### Initial situation

 The routing engine is provided with coordinates for a starting point, and coordinates for the ending point.
-The initial situation for the program will be a graph that represents the map data for the area that will be covered by the routing engine.
+The initial situation for the program will be a graph that represents a network of paths for the area that will be covered by the routing query.

 ### Clear goal